11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Day 6: Hiking the Seceda Ridgeline & Alpe di Siusi in the Dolomites

 We were up early for one of the Dolomites’ most iconic views, the Seceda ridgeline.
-With croissants and coffee from the café across the street, we drove to Ortisei and boarded the Seceda lift, rising quickly above the valley toward the Odle peaks.
+After grabbing croissants and cappuccinos from the café across the street, we drove to Ortisei, about ten minutes from our Airbnb in Santa Cristina, and parked in the garage beside the Seceda cable car station.

-As we climbed, the landscape changed in real time, green meadows giving way to fresh snow that had fallen overnight.
-By the top, the ridge was blanketed in white and the trail felt like a winter dream.
-Watching the hillside shift from summer to winter in a few minutes was pure magic.
+As we climbed higher, the landscape shifted quickly.
+The green meadows in the valley gave way to fresh snow from the night before.
+By the time we reached the top, the ridge was completely covered, and the trail looked like a different season.
+Seeing the hillside change from summer conditions to winter in just a short hike was a surprising contrast.

 Panoramic views of the Odle Peaks from the summit of the Seceda Ridgeline, Ortisei, Val Gardena, South Tyrol, Italy